adamjtaylor/adamjtaylor_netlify/content/authors/admin/_index.md

 - Visitors
 ---

-Adam Taylor is a Higher Research Scientist at National Physical Laboratory and Visiting Scientist at The Francis Crick Institute.
-His research interests include the use of mass spectrometry imaging, particuarly DESI MSI, as spatial metabolomics and digital pathology approaches.
-He is a member of the CRUK Grand Challenge Rosetta team.
+My research interests are in the application of multimodal mass spectrometry imaging and advanced data analysis approaches to unravel spatial heterogeneity in tumour metabolism.